grant-olson/grant-olson.github.io/_drafts/magloop.md

 style='float:right;' /></a>

-The driven elements are made from RG-8X and should be 1/5 the size of the loop coax.
+The driven elements are made from RG-8X and should be 1/5 the size of the main loop coax.
 I did not try to factor in the full loop size including capacitor and just used the physical coax length divided by 5.
 There also needs to be a connector to hook the driven element up to your feed line, so when you cut the cable add 6 to 8 inches or more